-In recent years, many countries have opted for English-language songs to increase their chances of success of the Irish and also UK entries.
-This has made it more difficult for non-native English speaking countries to stand out, as their songs may not be as easily accessible to the wider audience.
-Additionally, the increase in the number of participating countries has also made it more challenging for any one country to consistently perform well.
+In recent years, numerous countries have chosen English-language songs in hopes of boosting their chances of success, following the trend set by Irish and UK entries.
+However, this shift has posed a challenge for non-native English-speaking countries to distinguish themselves, as their songs may not resonate as readily with the broader audience.
+Moreover, the growing number of participating countries has heightened the competition, making it increasingly difficult for any single country to maintain consistent success.

 Johnny Logan from Ireland in Oslo (2010) Photo: eurovisionlive